awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/choosing-between-input-overlay-and-output-overlay.md

 These examples are situations where you would use input overlay:
 + Some of your inputs already have your logo as an overlay and some of them don't\.
 You want to add the logo only to the inputs that don't already have it\.
 + Some of your inputs are programming that you want your logo on\.
 Other inputs are advertisements or blank slates that you don't want your overlay on\.
-+ Your job has only one input and you want your overlay to appear for the entire duration of the video on every output of the job\.
++ Your job has only one input\.
+Your overlay should appear for the entire duration of the video and on every output of the job\.

 ## Output overlays<a name="output-overlays"></a>